amustaffar/exhibition-curation-platform/Readme.md

 ### Platform features

-- Browse artworks with pagination (limited to 12 per page).
+- Browse artworks with pagination (currently limited to 12 per page).
-- Search / filter artworks using the search field.
+- Search or filter artworks using keywords via the search field.
 - Sort artworks based on publication date.
-- View details for each artwork individually (full size image display, author, art title, publication date).
+- View details for each artwork individually (full size image display, author, art title and publication date).
 - Add or remove artworks to an exhibition
+  - Ability to create multiple exhibitions, formed from all available gallery APIs
   - Exhibitions can be shared with other people using a URL
-  - When building an exhibition state is stored locally to easy navigation between it and the main page
+  - When building an exhibition state is stored locally to easy navigation between it and the main page.
+Exhibitions are therefore stored in browser's local storage until users delete them from the platform's landing page

 ## Installation instruction